Tobie Goedewaagen

 Tobie Goedewaagen (15 March 1895 - 4 January 1980) was a Dutch philosopher and politician.
 He served as the first secretary general of the Department of Public Information and the Arts, an institution established by the Nazi German occupation government, and led the Nederlandsche Kultuurkamer (Netherlands Chamber of Culture) that had been established by the regime.

 The son of a banker, Goedewaagen studied philosophy at Utrecht University, receiving his doctorate in 1923.
-He was teaching in private lectures two years later, focusing on post-Kantian philosophy.
+He was teaching as a private lecturer two years later, focusing on post-Kantian philosophy.
 After he was refused a professorship in 1932, he began reading about Nazi eugenics and became a fervent anti-Semite.
-He contributed to the publications of the National Socialist Movement in the Netherlands (NSB), and after the German invasion he joined that party.
-Goedewaagen's work along with the press was recognised by Austrian Nazi reichskommissar Arthur Seyss-Inquart, resulting in his appointment as secretary general in November 1940.
+He contributed to the publications of the National Socialist Movement in the Netherlands (NSB) and joined the party.
+Goedewaagen's work with the press was recognized by Austrian Nazi reichskommissar Arthur Seyss-Inquart, resulting in his appointment as secretary general in November 1940.

 Goedewaagen sought to Nazify the press and enable political control of the arts.
-However, after coming into conflict with NSB chairman Anton Mussert, he was dismissed from the party and resigned from his station.
+However, after coming into conflict with NSB chairman Anton Mussert, he was dismissed from the party and left his station.
 Appointed professor of philosophy at Utrecht University by the regime, Goedewaagen fled the Netherlands in 1944 for Germany.
 He was arrested in 1946, extradited to the Netherlands, tried, and sentenced in 1948 to twelve years' imprisonment.
 After receiving amnesty in 1952, Goedewaagen worked as a private tutor and published several works pseudonymously.